NikeshBawankar1921/YoutubeProject/README.md

 npm run dev
 ```

+Your app will be available at `http://localhost:5173` by default.

 ---

-## 🔒 Authentication Workflow
+## 🔐 Authentication Flow

-- On login, user credentials are validated.
+1. On login, user credentials are validated.
-- Passwords are hashed using **bcrypt**.
+2. Passwords are securely hashed using **bcrypt**.
-- A **JWT token** is generated and saved to `localStorage`.
+3. A **JWT token** is generated and stored in `localStorage`.
-- Protected routes are handled using a `ProtectedRoute` component.
+4. Protected routes are guarded using a `ProtectedRoute` component on the frontend.

 ---

 ## 📡 API Communication

-- **Axios** is used on the frontend for all HTTP requests (GET, POST, PUT).
+- All HTTP communication is handled using **Axios**.
+- Backend API supports CRUD operations for users, channels, videos, and comments.
-- CORS is enabled on the backend for secure cross-origin communication.
+- CORS is enabled for frontend-backend communication.

 ---

-## 📌 Note
+## 📝 Notes

-- Make sure MongoDB is running locally or use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+- Ensure MongoDB is running locally or use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-- Do not share your `.env` file publicly.
+- Never commit your `.env` file or secrets to version control.

 ---

-## 🙌 Contributing
+## 🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome!
+For major feature changes, please open an issue first to discuss the proposed changes.

 ---